This Namibia Highlights Safari starts and ends in Windhoek, Namibia.

 Oryx (or gemsbok) and springbok are the most commonly sighted large mammals, with others antelopes including kudu, steenbok and hartebeest and klipspringer.
 The nature reserve is also home to leopards, zebras, giraffes, hyenas, black-backed jackals, aardwolf, bat-eared foxes, caracals, wild cats and genets.
 We are also sure to spot plenty of the 150 bird species recorded here, as well as reptiles, insects, rodents, amphibians and invertebrates.

-Up early this morning and off into the Namib-Naukluft National Park to visit two of the most famous desert highlights in the country - Sesriem and Sossusvlei.
+Up early this morning and off to the Namib-Naukluft National Park to visit two of the most famous desert highlights in the country - Sesriem and Sossusvlei.
 These must-see landmarks are featured in the most iconic images of Namibia - capturing the essence of the striking desert landscapes.
 Driving across the arid, sun-baked plains we head to Sesriem Canyon and take a walk in the deep gorge.
 Walking along the floor of this narrow canyon we see the exposed faces of sedimentary rock layers formed over the ages.

 From Sesriem we continue to the renowned Sossusvlei Dunes, said to be the highest sand dunes on the planet.
-A 4x4 vehicle is used to cover the last stretch to Sossusvlei, a salt pan surrounded by towering dunes.
+A 4x4 vehicle is used to cover the last stretch through Sossusvlei to Deadvlei, a salt pan surrounded by towering dunes.
 Here we walk into the dune fields, taking in the spectacle of the giant red-orange sand dunes under blue skies.
 The pan itself is a flat area of cracked white earth scattered with dead trees and some tufts of vegetation - a surreal and captivating sight.

 After exploring the unforgettable scenes of the striking Namib-Naukluft we make our way to a camp in the heart of the still desert.